trane-project/trane-cli/README.md

 Do this at a slow tempo but without a metronome.
 ```

-Lessons and courses can also include accompaning material.
+Lessons and courses can also include accompanying material.
 For example, a lesson on the major scale
-could include material defining the major scale and it's basic intervals for reference.
+could include material defining the major scale, and it's basic intervals for reference.
 This course
 does not contain any material.
 For those lessons or courses which do, you can display it with the
 `material lesson` and `material course` commands respectively.